 Home.
 He’d only been gone seven days.
 Why did it feel so much longer?
 He wondered how it would be flying back to L.A. in the morning, leaving the majestic Colorado landscape to return to the smog of the overcrowded city he called home.
 Back to the daily grind… The one bright spot of his return was seeing Beau and Sasha again, his two Lancashire heelers – non-judgemental companions who would be waiting for him with excitement and joy behind the front door of his house in the Hills as soon as he pulled up into the driveway.
 He’d intended to pick up a souvenir for Austin as a thank-you gift for house-sitting while he was away, but he hadn’t yet gotten around to it, and now it was getting late and he wasn’t in the mood to change out of his sweats and go out, not even down to the gift shop in the lobby.

-Besides, he was a little too buzzed to be seen by anyone, anyway.
+Besides, he was a little too buzzed to be out in public, anyway.
 Intoxicated celebrities never make for flattering tabloid headliners, and he was already teetering on the edge of exploitation with the hound dogs on the front sidewalk, huddled together with their zoom lenses pointed, waiting for him to misstep.
-It was critical that he put his best foot forward and avoid scandal from now on – or, at least, for a while, especially with Chicago only a few days away and the reading for ‘Treading Water’ on the near horizon.
+It was critical that he put his best foot forward and avoid scandal from now on – or, at least, for a while, especially with Chicago only a few days away and the reading for ‘Treading Water’ drawing near.

 Thinking about the talk show he was scheduled to appear on prompted him to examine the wound on his face.
 The bright lights above the large mirror in the bathroom illuminated his bruised complexion, and he cursed at his reflection.
 Although the swelling on his cheekbone had subsided, the surrounding tissue was turning ten shades of purple.
 The butterfly bandage that Mrs. Cooper had administered to cover the small gash appeared stark white against the darkened flesh surrounding it.
 By Thursday, the bruise would probably be ten shades of putrid yellow.
 “You’re gonna look fucking great on camera,” he mumbled in irritation.
 His only hope was that the make-up artist on set could work magic on his face.
 Otherwise, he would have some explaining to do to the show host.